 The Employer agrees to provide the same basic hospitalization coverage for the retired employee hired on or after October 1, 2005 in accordance with Employee Policies and Procedures, Section 9.03, Health Benefits for Retirees.

 The Employer agrees that in the event that the Employer desires to change insurance carriers, to modify or change the basic hospitalization benefits provided to employees in the bargaining unit, the Employer will notify each member of the Union by sending out Open Enrollment packets prior to the effective date of such change.

+The County agrees that, if during the term of this agreement, any other non-union employee is given an enhancement to their overall Health Insurance benefits, then the County will extend that same enhancement to the Union 630 represented employees on the same terms and on the same effective date.

-20.5 The Employer agrees to provide a tool allowance to employees classified as a P.M.
+- 20.5 The Employer agrees to provide a tool allowance to employees classified as a P.M.
 Mechanic or Heavy Equipment Mechanic consisting of reimbursement of up to six hundred dollars (\$600.00) a year upon presentation of an itemized receipt showing the description and cost of each tool purchased.
 Purchase of such tools shall be limited to only tools used in the performance of the employee's assigned duties.
-Upon presentation of the receipt, reimbursement shall be processed and paid to the employee promptly from the date the employee provides the receipt to the Employer.

-20.6 The Employer shall provide employees whose position requires the use of safety shoes with an allowance check for \$150.00 for the purchase of such shoes on the first payday in the month of February.
-Beginning with fiscal year 2018-2019 said payment shall be made on the first payday in the month of October of each year.
-Such shoes shall meet appropriate ANZI standards as determined by the Employer.

-20.7 The Employer will furnish each employee with ten (10) uniform shirts and ten (10) tee-shirts each year (with pockets).
-The employer will assure that all employees receive their tee shirts by February 1st.
-Beginning with fiscal year 2018-2019 employees will receive their tee shirts by October 1st of each year.

-20.8 Nassau County agrees to reimburse employees who are required to possess a Hazmat-endorsed commercial driver license the cost of obtaining and maintaining such license and endorsement.
+Upon presentation of the receipt, reimbursement shall be processed and paid to the employee promptly from the date the employee provides the receipt to the Employer. - 20.6 The Employer shall provide employees whose position requires the use of safety shoes with a voucher in the amount of \$175.00 for the purchase of such shoes on February 1, 2022.
+This voucher will be good for use at designated locations of the County's choosing.
+Beginning with fiscal year 2022-2023 said voucher shall be provided on October $1^{\rm st}$ of each year.
+Such shoes shall meet appropriate ANZI standards as determined by the Employer. - 20.7 The Employer will furnish each employee with five (5) uniform shirts as requested and ten (10) tee-shirts each year (with pockets).
+The employer will assure that all employees receive their tee shirts by October $1^{\rm st}$ .
+As determined by management, Animal Control may provide additional uniform items as may be required based on their positions. - 20.8 Nassau County agrees to reimburse employees who are required to possess a Hazmat-endorsed commercial driver license the cost of obtaining and maintaining such license and endorsement.
 Upon presentation of the receipt, reimbursement shall be processed and paid to the employee promptly.